JeanGabrielNguemaN/ETL4DBpedia/README.md

 # ETL4DBpedia
- Framework for publishing data on Wikipedia to serve DBpedia
+ Framework for publishing data on Wikipedia to serve DBpedia.
+ETL4DBpedia is based on  Kettle (Pentaho Data Ingration) Steps organized in two layers:
+ * Persistence Layer
+ * Publication Layer